rudyjcruz831/receipt-processor-challenge/README.md

 ```

 #### Unit Tests
-Unit tests have been included for the handler and servide layers.
+Unit tests have been included for the handler and service layers.
 You can run them by executing the following command in your terminal:

     go test ./handler
     go test ./services